vapor/docs/auth/LoginRedirectMiddleware.md

 `LoginRedirectMiddleware` is a Middleware to be used when you what to create an automatic redirection from any routes when the user is not authenticated.

-## Examples
+## Example
-In your main.swift file
+In your main.swift file:

 ```swift
 drop.grouped(LoginRedirectMiddleware(loginRoute: "/login")).group("admin") { routeAdmin in